Technical SEO [The Ultimate Guide 2021]

 What is Technical SEO?

 You can’t clap with one hand.
 Right?
-The same way you can’t move further with your website unless you follow all the techniques of SEO, including technical SEO.
-Most of the beginners don’t know that there exists something termed as technical SEO.
+In the same way, you can’t move further with your website unless you follow all the techniques of SEO, including technical SEO.
+Most of the beginners don’t know that there exists something termed technical SEO.
 They only know about On-page SEO and Off-page SEO.

 To understand technical SEO, you need to be clear with the concept of what is SEO?
 In simple words, SEO is the process of optimizing the web pages for higher ranking.

 The main thing that you have to keep in mind is that once you have done the on-page and off-page SEO, keep a check on whether everything is going fine with your website.
 It is known as technical SEO.
 All three SEO types have to work together to have the best results.

 How to Perform a Technical SEO Audit?